ttscoff/journal-cli/src/_README.md

 weather_api: XXXXXXXXXXXX # Your weatherapi.com API key
 journals: # required key
   mood: # name of the journal
+    entries_folder: ~/Desktop/Journal/mood # Where to save this specific journal's entries
     journal: Mood Journal # Optional, Day One journal to add to
     tags: [checkin] # Optional, array of tags to add to Day One entries
     markdown: individual # Can be daily or individual, any other value will create a single file